-Long gone are the days when you had to repay money with cash or by whipping out your cheque book, because the invention and uptake of online bank accounts has made everything from transferring money to friends and family to paying rent and bills a breeze.
+Long gone are the days when you had to repay money with cash or by whipping out your cheque book.
+The invention and uptake of online bank accounts has made everything from transferring money to friends and family to paying rent and bills a breeze.

 Despite the ease and convenience online banking provides there is one snag – it does make transferring money to the wrong account a lot easier.
 So what happens if you do make a mistake and send off your hard-earned funds to the wrong account?

-According to an ASIC (Australian Securities and Investments Commission) study in 2015, 83% of mistaken transactions took place because people incorrectly entered the account details of the person they were transferring funds to.
+Around 83% of mistaken transactions take place because people incorrectly entered the account details of the person they were transferring funds to, according to an Australian Securities and Investments Commission (ASIC) study.

-So it may seem like common sense, but every time you go to transfer money to a new recipient in your phone or on your bank's website, make sure you double check that both the BSB and Account Number are correct.
+It may seem like common sense, but every time you go to transfer money to a new recipient in your phone app or on your bank's website, make sure you double check the BSB and Account Number are correct.

 What about the Account Name you ask?
 That’s just used for recording purposes, so it’s really important to make sure you get the first two bits of information spot on.